googleinterns/demo-for-google-identity/README.md

 All resources under /resource is protected(currently only have /resource/user)

 How to runit:
-Use cloud SDK and maven:
+1. download ,install google cloud SDK and maven
+2. Run it
 locally:
 mvn package appengine:run